 To be successful in any business, you need to plan and research.
 This is true for podcasting too.
-You need to work out what direction you’re going to go in, who your audience is and what they’re looking for.
+You need to work out what direction you’re going to go in, who your audience is, and what they’re looking for.

-You should also pay close attention to what works and what doesn’t, and be willing to change format as audiences and technology changes.
+You should also pay close attention to what works and what doesn’t, and be willing to change the format as audiences and technology changes.

 One final trick is to repurpose content.
-Creating a podcast takes considerable time, energy and research.
+Creating a podcast takes considerable time, energy, and research.
 But, you can use the information you gather in other ways as well.
 For example, you can create live videos on YouTube and/or build related content on a website.

 Both avenues provide additional ways to engage with your audience and provide value.
 They also represent other income avenues.
 This makes them a great way to get more out of the work that you put in.